boost-mw-poc/fasterxml_jackson-modules-java8/README.md

 all of which are built from this repository, and accessed and used as separate Jackson modules (with separate Maven artifacts).

-### Jackson 3.0
+### Jackson 3.x

-Jackson 3.0 changes things as it requires Java 8 to work and can thereby directly supported features.
+Jackson 3.0 changes things as it requires Java 17 to work and can thereby directly supported features.

-Because of this, all 3 modules are merged into `jackson-databind` and need not be registered (as of Jacksson `3.0.0-rc3`)
+Because of this, all 3 modules are merged into `jackson-databind` and need not be registered (as of Jackson `3.0.0`)

 ## License